RequestNetwork/request-helm-charts/README.md

 > - from: https://request-charts.storage.googleapis.com
 > - to: https://requestnetwork.github.io/request-helm-charts
 >
-> Please use the new URL, the old one will stop beeing available soon.
+> Please use the new URL, the old one will stop being available soon.

 # Request Helm Charts repository